Migrating from Monolith to Microservices: A Practical Approach

 Database Per Service

-Each service gets its own database:
+Each service gets its own database.
+This is non-negotiable for true service independence:

 # user-service/db.py